Yash-Zanzarukiya/TatvaSoft-Project/README.md

-# TatvaSoft Internship Project
+# TatvaSoft Project

 ## Overview

-This project is developed as part of an internship at TatvaSoft.
 It is a web application built using Angular for the front end and .NET for the back end.

 ## Technologies Used